-Students with physical or learning disabilities who need assistance with note-taking, reading, taping, or access to classrooms should contact Student Services.
+Students with learning disabilities who need assistance with note-taking, reading, taping, sign language interpreting, academic counseling, or access to classrooms should contact Student Services.
+Students must submit an application or a written request to Student Services to receive these services.
 Stone Child College has limited services available for disabled students; however, all attempts will be made to accommodate the needs of the disabled student/students on campus.